 On reception of Message 4, the Authenticator verifies that the Key Replay Counter field value is one that it used on this 4-way handshake; if it is not, it silently discards the message.
 Otherwise:

-The Authenticator checks the MIC.
-If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame, the Authenticator silently discards Message 4.
+The Authenticator checks the MIC or AEAD decryption operation result.
+If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame or AEAD decryption operation returns failure, the Authenticator silently discards Message 4.